Student Guide

 A full study load is approximately 1600 hours per academic year which equals to 60 ECTS (= 60 cr).
 We expect incoming exchange students to study full time while at Aalto and to pass the courses with good grades.
 Full workload at Aalto is 30 ECTS credits for one semester.

-Laboratory Safety and Orientation course
+Laboratory Safety course - compulsory for all

 Orientation course